 Fortnite may feel that some of their thunder has been stolen by the emergence of Apex Legends, but the appetite for the competitive aspect of Epic’s record-breaking game is unabated.
 This weekend we have the ESL Katowice Fortnite, a $500,000 prize tourney with 200 players making the trip to the IEM Expo in Poland for what is set to be a classic.

-It’s been a while since we had a tournament since the Winter Royale in January we have only had the Secret Skirmish a couple of weekends ago, won by Ghost Bizzle.
-Things are ramping back up though and if the soft launch version they did last weekend is anything to go by this is set to be one of the most well-run and watchable tournaments yet.
+The last major LAN was the Winter Royale in January and since then we’ve only had the one weekend Secret Skirmish to keep us entertained.
+Things are ramping back up though in the competitive scene.
+There was a soft launch Polish-only ESL Katowice last weekend and if there is anything to go by this is set to be one of the most well-run and watchable tournaments yet.

 So read on for 5 things to look out for this weekend including attendees, format and prize money!

 ESL Katowice Fortnite starts this Friday the 1st of March and runs until Sunday the 3rd meaning we have three full days of Fortnite action!

 Each day the action will kick off at 11:00 am GMT (12:00 pm CET)

 Friday will be devoted to Solos, while Saturday and Sunday will be the main event – 14 Duo games spread across the two days.

 There is a massive $500,000 prize pool up for grabs with a $100,000 purse for the Solos and $400,000 for the Duos.
 The winners of the duo tournament will take home a massive $80,000!

 For a full breakdown of the prize money click here.